Sync Master

 Once peak passes and the pace settles down, you shift gears into clearing out what's left.
 Discounts, bundle deals, carrying stock over to next season — this is when you have to decide which lever to pull.

 Dead stock is the thing to watch out for during the tail-end.
 For seasonal items that are out of their size run, you have to choose: hold them until next year, or mark them down and clear them out.
 Adding a tail-end flag to your sheet to surface decision candidates helps prevent things from slipping through the cracks.
+Retiring what you sold through is covered in retiring discontinued SKUs from your sync.

 Managing phases in your sheet